REDMED-X/OperatorsKit/KIT/LoadLib/README.md

 # LoadLib
-Load a on disk present DLL via RtlRemoteCall API in a remote process.
+Load an on disk present DLL via RtlRemoteCall API in a remote process.
 Depending on the process from which you run this tool, it may or may not work.

 ## Options
 * `<pid>`: specify the target process to load the DLL into.